A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 It’s also true that the advocates have a problem in their own house.
 “Nothing about us, without us” is one of the rallying cries in the autism rights movement.
 The idea is that goals, therapies, and even the language used to describe the condition shouldn’t be set without the involvement of those affected.

-Just as those with milder symptoms don’t want to be defined by the neurotypical, it’s a problem to assign motivation to the least abled based on what those on the more abled end of the spectrum have to say.
+Just as those with milder support needs don’t want to be defined by neurotypical standards, it’s a problem to assign motivation to those with the highest support needs based on what those on the more independent end of the spectrum have to say.

 How the World of Applied Behavior Analysis Education Is Dealing With Neurodiversity Challenges

-It’s also true that instruction in behavior change procedures found in the typical Master of Science in Applied Behavior Analysis program today almost entirely go around once-common aversive techniques and focus on rewards.
+It’s also true that instruction in behavior change procedures found in the typical Master of Science in Applied Behavior Analysis program today almost entirely revolves around once-common aversive techniques and focuses on rewards.
 This is still behavior modification, but without many of the problematic treatments that opponents usually call out.

-ABAI ethical standards already call for affirmative practices that respect and support the autonomy and identity of each individual client.
-Perhaps the most difficult, and maybe unresolvable, bar to clear there is that the most typical patient in ASD therapy is a child.
+BACB ethical standards already call for affirmative practices that respect and support the autonomy and identity of each individual client.
+Perhaps the most difficult, and maybe unresolvable, challenge is that the most typical patient in ASD therapy is a child.
 Their autonomy and identity are still being established, a process in which the therapist and parents play an inextricable role.

 The Future of Applied Behavior Analysis in Autism Therapy Rests on Exploring Challenges in Neurodiversity and Ethics